AnthonyPAlicea/anthonyalicea/blog/understanding-react-compiler.md

 Performance tuning, therefore, became a pain point for devs, as they had to manually tell React which functions should be re-run and when.
 The React team has now provided a tool called the React Compiler to do that manual work performance tuning for devs, by rewriting their code.

 What does React Compiler do to your code?
 How does it work under-the-hood?
+Should you use it?
 Let's dive in.

-## React's Core
+## React's Core Architecture

 ## Memoization and Caching